 Interviewing & Counseling

-Summer Semester 2017 Monday & Wednesday / 4:20PM - 6:20PM Work Phone: (714) 459-1157 Prof. Sabrina Rivera Email: srivera@ wsulaw.edu Office Hours: By appointment
+Summer Semester 2018 Mondays & Wednesdays / 4:20-6:20PM Work Phone: (714) 459-1157 Prof. Sabrina Rivera Email: srivera@wsulaw.edu Office Hours: Email to schedule appointment

 Course Description:

 Welcome to interviewing and counseling!
 This course is a two credit course that introduces you to a set of skills critical to the practice of law in any context.
-The goals of the course are: 1) to develop your skills in interviewing and gathering information from clients; and, 2) to develop your skills in counseling clients to achieve goals and solve problems.
+The goals of the course are: 1) to develop your skills in interviewing and gathering information from clients; and, 2) in counseling clients to solve problems and achieve their goals.

 Course Materials

 The following text is required:

 1) David A. Binder, Paul Bergman, Paul R. Tremblay, Ian S. Weinstein, Lawyers as Counselors: A Client-Centered Approach, 3rd Ed.
 (West Academic).

-Additional Readings & Lexis Blackboard Additional readings will be posted on a LexisNexis Blackboard.
+Additional Readings & Lexis Blackboard

+Additional readings will be posted on a LexisNexis Blackboard.
 All students are required to sign up for the course's Blackboard page.

 Attendance:

-All students are expected to attend class and to come to class prepared.
+All students are expected to attend class and to come prepared.
 Since this is a skills course, not attending class, or not being ready when class starts, may significantly interrupt the flow of the session and may affect your final grade.
 If there are times when you know that you will not be able to attend class in advance, please email Prof. Rivera.
 More than 2 absences may result in your receiving a failing grade for the course.

-Grading Criteria and Evaluation The two units are graded on the law school's 4.0 scale.
-Grading will be determined according to three general categories of evaluation, listed below: - Regular class attendance, participation, in-class simulation exercises: 40% - Client Interview Outline: 10% - Client Counseling Session & Outline: 50% Each grading component is described in greater detail below or in a handout distributed later throughout the semester.
+Grading Criteria and Evaluation

+The two units are graded on the law school's 4.0 scale.
+Grading will be determined according to three general categories of evaluation, listed below:

+- In-class participation (regular class attendance and simulation exercises): 40%

+- Attorney interview: 5%

+- Client interview outline: 5%

+- Client meeting & outline: 50%

+Each grading component is described in greater detail below or in a handout distributed later in the semester.

 Simulation Exercises: